NeuroGum Review: Use, Safety, and Science-Backed Benefits

 • 100 mg natural caffeine, 60 mg L-theanine, plus B-vitamins

-• Note: Extra Strength raises caffeine while keeping L‑theanine at 60 mg, so the caffeine-to-theanine ratio is different from the standard gum.
+• Note: Extra Strength raises caffeine while keeping L-theanine at 60 mg, so the caffeine-to-theanine ratio changes substantially from the standard gum.

 • Source: NeuroGum Extra Strength Energy & Focus

-Note: B‑vitamins support normal energy metabolism and nervous‑system function generally; Neuro includes them as supportive micronutrients.
-Claims of specific mood effects should be interpreted cautiously and discussed with a clinician if relevant to your health history.
+B-vitamins support normal energy metabolism and nervous-system function; Neuro includes them as supportive micronutrients.
+Claims of specific mood effects should be interpreted with caution and discussed with a clinician if relevant to your health history.

 Dosing guide: how many pieces and when